Recipe for Authentic New Mexico Red Chile Sauce is perfect for huevos rancheros, enchilada’s, burrito’s, eggs and so much more!

-I can honestly say, I don’t think there is anything better than New Mexico cuisine, particularly New Mexico Red Chile Sauce.
-New Mexico sauces, red and green chile, is something I grew up on in Colorado.
-In the 80’s my mother would buy burritos from the grocery store smothered in red, green or Christmas chile (smothered in 1/2 red and 1/2 green) and they were so good I can recall how they tasted 30 years later.
-I honestly believed this was Mexican food and it was not until later that I discovered it was New Mexican food.
+I can honestly say, I don’t think there is anything better than New Mexico cuisine.
+New Mexico is distinctive because of their sauces, red and green chile.
+In the 80’s, my mother would buy burritos from the grocery store smothered in red, green or Christmas chile (smothered in 1/2 red and 1/2 green).
+At the time I did not know these sauces were distinctively New Mexican.

 While everyone in my family prefers the green chile, I actually prefer the New Mexico Red Chile sauce.
 It has a rich flavor from the tomato sauce and a spicy kick!
-I love it so much that I always have a jar of New Mexico Red Chile sauce on hand to make it whenever I have a craving.
-Some of my favorite foods to put Red Chile sauce on is eggs, beans, enchilada’s, burrito’s, nacho’s, quesadillas even cottage cheese.
+I love red chile sauce so much that I always have a jar of New Mexico Red Chile sauce on hand.
+Some of my favorite foods to put Red Chile sauce on are eggs, beans, enchilada’s, burrito’s, nacho’s, quesadillas even cottage cheese.
 Hands down New Mexico Red Chile Sauce is THE key ingredient in huevos rancheros, my absolute favorite.

-As a general rule of thumb if you think of it as Mexican food, I will make it New Mexican by adding red chile to it!
+As a general rule of thumb if you think of it as Mexican food, I can make it New Mexican by adding red chile to it!